top of page

 November is Grieving Children and Families Month for Kentucky

 The month of November has been designated as Grieving Children and Families month in the Commonwealth.
-The KCGCF and community partners will have educational toolkits for families and professionals, as well as lots of free family events during October and November.
+The KCGCF has a new educational toolkit for families and professionals and a collection of resources.
+There are also lots of free family events during November.
 Click here to see information about upcoming events.

 IMG_6319_edited_edited_edited.png